ballerina-platform/blog/docs/posts/overview-of-ballerina-0.980.md

 ```

 ## Ballerina Observability
-- New API's have been introduced such that developers can define their own trace blocks and metrics.
+- New API's have been introduced with ballerina observability functionality, such that developers can define their own trace blocks and metrics.
 - Developers can attach the trace information of their code block to the default Ballerina traces, or a new trace as below.

 ```ballerina(){show=true}